cristidragomir97/LLMy/README.md

 ## 🏗️ Architecture

-LeRemix follows a modular ROS2 architecture that separates concerns between simulation, hardware interfaces, control, and user interaction.
+LLMy follows a modular ROS2 architecture that separates concerns between simulation, hardware interfaces, control, and user interaction.

 - **Hardware Abstraction**: The `ros2_control` framework provides a clean interface between high-level controllers (MoveIt2, Nav2) and low-level hardware, allowing the same code to run in both simulation and on real hardware.